pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 Notes:
 - When you use multiSTM32_USB for the first time,the USB drivers are not recognized and port is not open/recognized(arduino IDE port selection is grey/unavailable).
 After this first time use, any subsequent update of the program, you'll have to select the correct serial port and  upload sketches normally in Arduino using USB port.
-- If the initial upload fails, update your Java version to the latest: https://www.java.com/en/download/
+- If the initial upload fails, make sure you are running the latest [Java version](https://www.java.com/en/download/)

 ## Flashing precompiled binaries: